AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 In this example, we declare the general access type :ada:`Integer_Access` and the access object :ada:`A1`.
-To initialize :ada:`A1`, we write :ada:`I'Access` to get access to an integer variable :ada:`I` that was allocated on the stack.
+To initialize :ada:`A1`, we write :ada:`I'Access` to get access to an integer object :ada:`I` that was allocated on the stack.
 (For the moment, don't worry much about these details: we'll talk about general access types again when we introduce the topic of :ref:`aliased objects <Adv_Ada_Aliased_Objects>` later on.)